levieggert/KeyboardAssistant/README.md

 ```
 #### Configuring InputNavigator

-InputNavigator get's its own section because there is actually quite a lot to this class and there are many different ways you can configure the InputNavigator.
+InputNavigator get's its own section because there is actually quite a lot to this class and there are quite a few different ways you can configure the InputNavigator.

 Before jumping into the code.
 It's probably best I give a brief overview of the responsibilities of this class.
 The main purprose of this class is to handle and provide navigation between input items (UITextField / UITextView).
 InputNavigator is fully flexible, meaning you can choose to use the built in navigation options or provide your own.
 There are two built in options, keyboard return key and DefaultNavigationView.
 Both can be used together, separately, or not at all.
-You can provide your own custom views for navigation which get attached to the inputs inputAccessoryView and even use custom views along with the built in keyboard return key navigation.
+You can provide your own custom views for navigation which get attached to the input item's inputAccessoryView and even use this alongside the keyboard return key if you choose.
 There are a lot of options at your disposal.

 Let's start with the built-in options and expand on those.